Calculator

 Because college costs have historically risen faster than general inflation, planning early and modeling different scenarios can make a meaningful difference in how much financial stress you face later.

-How 529 plans grow over time
+How 529 savings plans grow over time

 529 plans are tax-advantaged education savings accounts.
 Earnings grow tax-deferred, and withdrawals are generally tax-free when used for qualified education expenses.